Another 10% discount for everyone? Let Vincent do better.

 • Pricing can be high for smaller teams.

-• Rule Engine requires technical expertise.
+• The rule engine requires technical expertise.

 5. SAP Emarsys